Post Traumatic Stress Disorder (PTSD)

 They may also have problems sleeping, such as insomnia, and find concentrating difficult.

-These symptoms are often severe and persistent enough to have a significant impact on the person’s day-to-day life.
+These symptoms are often severe and persistent enough to have a significant impact on a person’s day-to-day life.

 Causes of PTSD